-Caring for a Family Member with Borderline Personality Disorder
+Caring for Someone with Borderline Personality Disorder

 Caring for someone with borderline personality disorder (BPD) requires patience, good communication skills, firm boundaries, and the willingness to learn more about this condition.
 Treatment can be effective in managing the symptoms of borderline personality disorder, but it takes time.
 Family members must be educated about BPD, about what it takes to treat it, and need to patiently support a loved one committed to getting better.